PhilipQuirke/SkyCombAnalystHelp/README.md

 ![Path, Speed & Altitude](./Static/Overview1.png?raw=true "Path, Speed & Altitude")

-Where it is available, SkyComb Analyst supplements the drone data with very accurate ground and tree top <u>elevation</u> data from public sources, increasing the <u>object height</u> data accuracy.
+Where it is available, SkyComb Analyst supplements the drone data with very accurate ground and tree top <u>elevation</u> data from public sources, increasing the accuracy of <u>animal height</u> estimates.

 ![DEM & DSM Elevations](./Static/Overview2.png?raw=true "DEM & DSM Elevations")

 SkyComb Analyst can generate animal population statistics for the area flown over, in a robust and repeatable fashion.
 It generates [spreadsheets](./DataStore.md) and annotated video as output.
-This output can used later for further analysis e.g. as input to image recognition software.
+This output can used later for further analysis e.g. as input to image recognition machine learning systems.

-SkyComb Analyst provides an easy to use [interface](./UserInterface.md) that converts your drone into a scientific data-collection platform.
+SkyComb Analyst provides an easy to use [interface](./UserInterface.md) that makes it easy to explore the data your drone collected.

 ![User Interface](./Static/UIExample.png?raw=true "User Interface")